DEliasVCruz/ZettlekastenNotes/tmox.md

 You can create new sheets with the `create_sheet()` method

-- `index`: Indicate the `0 index` position of the sheet in the list of sheets
+- `index`: Indicate the `zero-index` position of the sheet in the list of sheets

 ```py
   print(workbook.sheetnames)        # ['Hoja 1', 'Hoja 2']